Spring 2014 Tutorials

 This MATLAB workshop will present:

-Matrices are fundamental to MATLAB, and even if you are not intending to use MATLAB for linear algebra computations you need to become familiar with matrix generation and manipulation.
-In the MATLAB environment, a matrix is a rectangular array of numbers.
-Scalar and vectors are particular cases of matrices and in the beginning, it is usually best to think of everything as a matrix.
+Matrices are fundamental to MATLAB, and familiarity with matrix generation and manipulation is important in many applications.
+The most basic MATLAB data structure is the matrix: a two-dimensional, rectangular shaped data structure capable of storing multiple elements of data in an easily accessible format.
 The operations in MATLAB are designed to be as natural as possible and MATLAB allows you to work with entire matrices quickly and easily.
-This workshop will
+This workshop will discuss:

 - Subscripting and the Colon Notation